Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Castle of Kavos Hydra island, Greece.
 Courtesy: dronepicr / flickr.com

-The views you will have from the deck will add to the experience and some would go so far as to say that a ferry ride is a memorable experience in itself.
+The views you will have from the deck will add to the experience; some would go so far as to say that a ferry ride is a memorable experience.

 The most popular islands for day trips near Athens are listed below.